Last updated: March 15, 2026 — Pokémon Presents announcements confirmed, LEGO available, TCG calendar updated.

 February 27, 2026 marks 30 years of Pokémon.
 Thirty years to the day since Pokémon Red and Pokémon Green launched in Japan on February 27, 1996, on the Game Boy.
 What started as a video game designed by Satoshi Tajiri has become the most profitable entertainment franchise in history, with over $150 billion in cumulative revenue, surpassing Star Wars, Marvel, and Mickey Mouse.
+For collectors, this is the perfect time to (re)discover the cards that started it all -- explore our selection of certified vintage cards from the earliest expansions.

 For this historic anniversary, The Pokémon Company has planned a full year of celebrations: a Super Bowl commercial, the first-ever LEGO Pokémon sets, new trading card expansions, in-store events worldwide, and a highly anticipated Pokémon Presents.
 Here is everything you need to know.